beauof/FSIViewer/README.md

 python-dev <br />
 python-numpy <br />
 cython <br />
+vtk6 <br />
-vtk <br />
+libvtk6-dev <br />
  <br />
-Note: This software has been developed with VTK 5.8.0 <br />
+Note: This software has been developed with VTK 5.8.0.
+It was tested with VTK 6.2.0. <br />
  <br />
 To install, open a shell in the installation directory and do: <br />
     make user && make <br />